 Legal assistance in administrative proceedings is not regulated by legislation in BiH as the laws on administrative proceedings (national, two entity laws and one in Brcko District) do not mention free legal assistance.
 However, the aforementioned laws contain identical provisions on the principle of assistance to an uneducated person.
 This principle states that the authority conducting the procedure has to ensure that in case of an unlearned person, that proceedings will not result in injury of that person's rights.
-Although this provision does not include the right to free legal assistance to citizens, particularly legal information.
-In practice, municipalities and courts have usually appointed personnel and sometimes even departments offering assistance to citizens in filing documentation in administrative proceedings.
+Although this provision does not include the right to free legal aid to hire an attorney or other professional representation, it obliges public institutions to provide legal assistance to citizens, particularly legal information.
+In practice, municipalities and courts have usually appointed personnel and sometimes even departments offering assistance to citizens in filling documentation in administrative proceedings.